 Are you growing rye or winter wheat for grain or seed this year?
 What’s the plan after your harvest?
 If you’re looking to add nitrogen for a 2019 corn crop, now might be the time to think about frost seeding red clover into that rye or wheat in late February.
-The research is clear: if […]
+Red clover as a green […]

 January 17, 2018